 Some modern critics decry the speeches in Thucydides’ History as the failure of an otherwise truthful and authoritative narrator.
 Yet, Thucydides himself apparently saw no problem; there was no conflict between his aim to tell what really happened and his use of speeches, although he did find the subject important enough to warrant an explanation:

-Insofar as these facts involve what the various participants said both before and during the actual conflict, recalling the exact words was difficult for me regarding speeches I heard myself and for my informants about speeches made elsewhere; in the way I thought each would have said what was especially required in the given situation, I have stated accordingly, with the closest possible fidelity on my part to the overall sense of what was actually said.
+Insofar as these facts involve what the various participants said both before and during the actual conflict, recalling the exact words was difficult for me regarding speeches I heard myself, and for my informants about speeches made elsewhere; in the way I thought each would have said what was especially required in the given situation, I have stated accordingly, with the closest possible fidelity on my part to the overall sense of what was actually said.

 Among the speeches, the so-called “Funeral Oration” stands out.
 Allegedly delivered by the famous Athenian statesman and orator Pericles’ after the first year of the Peloponnesian war, the speech was intended to celebrate those who had fallen, and offers an appraisal of Athenian culture, identity, and ideology.

 Thucydides’ Pericles makes an emphatic appeal to the very foundations of Athens’ power and supremacy.
-His appraisal of Athenian greatness includes references to bravery, military strength, democracy, freedom, and the rule of law, as well as to “soft” values, such as the love of beauty, education, and the arts.
+His appraisal of Athenian greatness includes references bravery, military strength, democracy, freedom, and the rule of law, as well as “soft” values, such as the love of beauty, education, and the arts.

 However, a different picture of life in Athens follows this oration: Thucydides’ detailed account of the plague that broke out shortly afterwards.
 Thucydides, who was also afflicted, reports in detail on the plague’s impact on the human body, the city, and its people.
 Lawlessness, disregard for custom, egotism, and a general lack of order in the face of death took hold of Athens.

 The strong contrast between the high-minded “Funeral Oration” and the ravages of the plague provides a powerful insight into the principles that guide Thucydidean enquiry.
-This author is not afraid to point out that ideological premise and historical practice don’t always mesh.
+This author is not afraid to point out that ideological premise and historical realities don’t always mesh.
 Time and again, he shows that in extreme situations, it is human nature to diverge from ideals that are otherwise firmly held.